dwarvesf/playground/01_literature/ton_blockchain_of_blockchains.md

   - blockchain
   - ton
 title: "Ton: Blockchain of blockchains"
-date: 2024-04-11
+date: 2024-07-11
-description: Talk about TON and its core technologies.
-Why do we call TON the "Blockchain of blockchains"?
+description: 'Talk about TON and its core technologies.
+Why do we call TON the "Blockchain of blockchains"?'
 authors:
   - bievh
 ---